Yay295/Reddit-Highlight-Newest-Comments/README.md

 Based on https://greasyfork.org/en/scripts/1868-reddit-highlight-newest-comments v1.5.7 by [JonnyRobbie](https://github.com/jonnyrobbie).

 ## Changelog
+- 1.11.1
+  - Refactor code to potentially support New Reddit in the future.
 - 1.11.0
   - Store data in the script's storage rather than `localStorage`.
 - 1.10.1